rkuma183/wilsonmar.github.io/_posts/2016-03-30-build-load-balanced-servers-in-AWS-EC2.md

    #### Counting in Base 2 #

-   Instead of the way banks use to do arithmetic, called "base 10" or decimal calculations, computers count using "base 2" or binary arithmetic using 0's and 1's.
+   Instead of the way banks use to do arithmetic (called "base 10" or decimal calculations), where ten $1 bills is equivalent to a 10 dollar bill, computers count using "base 2" or binary arithmetic using 0's and 1's.
    So each of their "buckets" have a different number of possibility values: